unique379r/strspy/README.md

 ## Evaluation

 STRspy has been evaluated on 2 datasets including 30 cycles and 15 cycles of the ONT reads.
 Please have a look plots below for the benchmarking of the datasets we used.
-For more details please refer to our paper `Hall CL, Kesharwani RK, Phillips NR, Planz JV, Sedlazeck FJ, Zascavage RR.
-Accurate profiling of forensic autosomal STRs using the Oxford Nanopore Technologies MinION device.
-Forensic Sci Int Genet.
-2022 Jan;56:102629. doi: 10.1016/j.fsigen.2021.102629.
-Epub 2021 Nov 17.
-PMID: 34837788.`
+For more details please refer to our paper
+`doi: 10.1016/j.fsigen.2021.102629`

 ## Heatmap of predicted STRs (30cycle and 15cycle)
 ![](figs/Heatmap15-30X.jpeg)